hungnguyen0508/My_PBI_Projects/README.md

 # My_PBI_Projects
-This is where I store all my Power BI projects that I have done.
+This place marks my journey on studying and practising Power BI.
 Spend your valuable time looking around !